developyuk/green-moose/README.md

 - flipboard

 ## TODO
-- phantomjs is expensive, try to remote running phantomjs with opened tab to reusing cache
 - parse related url from content
 - try using queued job / separate process to parse related url